 Planning a trip to Portugal’s Algarve region can be overwhelming.
 With over a dozen resort towns to choose from, finding the best places to stay in the Algarve Portugal is a big decision and will depend on what you are looking for in your choice of Portugal beach resorts.

-Which is why we’ve put together this guide of the best places to stay in Algarve, recommendations for the best beaches in Algarve and a selection of Algarve hotels for every budget and travel style.
+Which is why we’ve put together this guide of the best places to stay in Algarve Portugal, recommendations for the best beaches in Algarve and a selection of Algarve hotels for every budget and travel style.
 Now, let’s pick the best Algarve town for you!

 We will cover off all types of The Algarve accommodation options from Hostels to luxury The Algarve hotels as well as how to decide where to stay in The Algarve, the best The Algarve hotels, best places in The Algarve to visit, the best places to stay in The Algarve, hotels near The Algarve attractions, The Algarve neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+Wondering where to stay in Algarve Portugal, check out the below guide!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Lagos – Where to stay in Algarve for first timers

 The combination of multiple beach options, plentiful resorts, nightlife and entertainment makes Lagos Algarve the best area for tourists, especially those visiting the Algarve for the first time.
 At one hour from the Faro airport, Lagos is one of the farthest resort towns from the capital city, but rental cars and resort shuttles are readily available.